mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing suppression, Invalid mask syntax, Missing mask.

-Warning: If any queued message uses this suppression then it will be send as planned, but contact emails won’t be filtered using this masks from this suppression.
+**Warning**: If any queued message uses this suppression then it will be send as planned, but contact emails won’t be filtered using this masks from this suppression.

 get_confirmation_subjects
 Get list of available subjects for confirmation messages.
-They can be used in campaign settings.
-JSON Request:
+They can be used in campaign settings. *JSON Request:*

     {
         "method" : "get_confirmation_subjects",